•Recognition of Prior Learning

 Full-time students should enrol in 4 subjects (24 UOC) each formal semester.
 Enrolling in less than 4 subjects a semester will affect your completion date.

 1.6.
-How many subjects can I enrol in for Summer?
+How many subjects can I enrol in for the optional Summer Term?

 Both postgraduate and undergraduate students may enrol in 0-4 subjects during the Summer.
-Under no circumstances are you permitted to overload (take more than 4 subjects) during the Summer.
+Under no circumstances are you permitted to overload (take more than 4 subjects) during the Summer Term.

-Please note that the Summer is not a standard semester as not all units are offered.
-Units available in Summer Semester will be announced 6 weeks prior to the start of the term.
+Please note that the optional Summer Term is not a standard semester as not all units are offered.
+Units available in optional Summer Term will be announced 6 weeks prior to the start of the term.

 1.7.
 How do I update my unit enrolment?